I want to take part, but I’m scared of being on TV or identified in public!

 We are calling World Naked Bike Ride Sydney a public awareness event.
 Protest and public awareness often overlap because every cause has an opposing one, and most protests raise awareness for a cause.
 However, the attitude and feel of the two categories are different, and that’s what’s important to us.

-But we think it’s time to fight a bigger fight, which is that WNBR should be a community event that is accepted and not apologised for, and going one step further in achieving big things for our three causes.
+But we think it’s time to fight a bigger fight which is that WNBR should be a community event that is accepted and not apologised for by public officials, and to go one step further in achieving big things for our three causes.

 We are friends with all other WNBRs around the world, but to explain how we run things here, we hope that clears it up.